-The score menu can present and filter your files by Composer, Keyword, or Genre.
-These lists are generated dynamically, so they'll only show the values currently being used by one or more items in your library.
+The score menu can organize your files by Composers, Genres, and Tags.
+These lists are generated dynamically, so they'll only show values currently being used by one or more items in a library.

 Tap any of these entries and you'll see a new list containing all of the scores that pertain to that category.
 A single score may be visible in several different lists, so long as it matches the corresponding category or setlist.
 (For example, a score with "Johann Sebastian Bach" as its composer and "Romantic" as its genre will be listed under both of these categories.)
-Most submenus can be sorted by date added, rating, difficulty, or alphabetically.
+Most submenus can be sorted by date added, rating, difficulty, key, time, or alphabetically.